-- The school will have a difficult balancing act to consider.
+• The school will have a difficult balancing act to consider.
 On one hand, they need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator(s) with an education, safeguarding support as appropriate and implement any disciplinary sanctions.
 Taking disciplinary action and still providing appropriate support are not mutually exclusive actions.

-They can, and should, occur at the same time if necessary. - Consider the age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
+- They can, and should, occur at the same time if necessary. - Consider the age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
 Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - Consider the proportionality of the response.
-Support (and sanctions) should be considered on a caseby-case basis.
+Support (and sanctions) should be considered on a case-by-case basis.
 The alleged perpetrator(s) may potentially have unmet needs (in some cases these may be considerable) as well as potentially posing a risk of harm to other children.
 HSB in young children may be (and often are) a symptom of either their own abuse or exposure to abusive practices and or materials.
 More information on HSB can be found at paras 18-22 of the detailed advice, Sexual violence and sexual harassment between children at schools and colleges.
-Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police.
-The NSPCC also provides free and independent advice about HSB: NSPCC Learning - Protecting children from harmful sexual behaviour and NSPCC - Harmful sexual behaviour framework - The Lucy Faithfull Foundation has developed a HSB toolkit, which amongst other things, provides support, advice and information on how to prevent it, links to organisations and helplines, resources about HSB by children, internet safety, sexual development and preventing child sexual abuse. - The NSPCC provides free and independent advice about HSB: NSPCC Learning: Protecting children from harmful sexual behaviour and NSPCC Harmful sexual behaviour framework. - Contextual Safeguarding Network Beyond Referrals (Schools) provides a school self-assessment toolkit and guidance for addressing HSB in schools. - StopItNow Preventing harmful sexual behaviour in children Stop It Now provides a guide for parents, carers and professionals to help everyone do their part in keeping children safe, they also run a free confidential helpline. - It is important that the perpetrator(s) is/are also given the correct support to try to stop them reoffending and to address any underlying trauma that may be causing this behaviour.
-Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future. - Advice on behaviour and discipline in schools is clear that teachers can discipline pupils whose conduct falls below the standard which could be reasonably expected of them.
+Advice should be taken, as appropriate, from local authority children's social care, specialist sexual violence services and the police.
+The NSPCC also provides free and independent advice about HSB: NSPCC Learning Protecting children from harmful sexual behaviour and NSPCC Harmful sexual behaviour framework - The Lucy Faithfull Foundation has developed a HSB toolkit, which amongst other things, provides support, advice and information on how to prevent it, links to organisations and helplines, resources about HSB by children, internet safety, sexual development and preventing child sexual abuse. - The NSPCC provides free and independent advice about HSB: NSPCC Learning: Protecting children from harmful sexual behaviour and NSPCC Harmful sexual behaviour framework. - Contextual Safeguarding Network Beyond Referrals (Schools) provides a school self-assessment toolkit and guidance for addressing HSB in schools. - StopltNow Preventing harmful sexual behaviour in children Stop It Now provides a guide for parents, carers and professionals to help everyone do their part in keeping children safe, they also run a free confidential helpline.

+It is important that the perpetrator(s) is/are also given the correct support to try to stop them re-offending and to address any underlying trauma that may be causing this behaviour.
+Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

+Advice on behaviour in schools is clear that teachers can sanction pupils whose conduct falls below the standard which could be reasonably expected of them.
 If the perpetrator(s) is to be excluded the decision must be lawful, reasonable and fair.
-Further information about exclusions can be found in statutory guidance for schools Exclusions from maintained schools, academies and PRUs.

-- School can be a significant protective factor for children who have displayed HSB, and continued access to school, with a comprehensive safeguarding management plan in place, is an important factor to consider before final decisions are made.
+School can be a significant protective factor for children who have displayed HSB, and continued access to school, with a comprehensive safeguarding management plan in place, is an important factor to consider before final decisions are made.
 It is important that if an alleged perpetrator does move to another educational institution (for any reason), that the new educational institution is made aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
 The designated safeguarding lead should take responsibility to ensure this happens as well as transferring the child protection file.
-Information sharing advice will help support this process. - Stop it now professionals looking for advice provides support for professionals in child sexual abuse prevention, so that they're well equipped to keep children safe.
+Information sharing advice will help support this process.